Jon Favreau: 2001–2015: Actor–director

 On April 28, 2006, it was announced that Favreau was signed to direct the long-awaited Iron Man movie.
 Released on May 2, 2008, the film was a huge critical and commercial success, solidifying Favreau's reputation as a director.
+In 2022, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+It is one of three superhero movies to achieve this honor alongside Richard Donner's Superman and Christopher Nolan's The Dark Knight.
 Iron Man was the first Marvel-produced movie under their alliance with Paramount, and Favreau served as the director and an executive producer.
 During early scenes in Iron Man, Favreau appears as Tony Stark's driver, Happy Hogan.
 He wrote two issues of a planned mini-series for Marvel Knights titled Iron Man: Viva Las Vegas, that debuted in September 2008 before being canceled in November 2008.
 Favreau also directed and executive produced the film's sequel, Iron Man 2.
 Favreau said in December 2010 that he would not direct Iron Man 3 but remain an executive producer.

 Favreau was the third director attached to John Carter, the film adaptation of Edgar Rice Burroughs' swashbuckling space hero.
 While he did not ultimately direct it, he did appear in a cameo in the film, as a bookie.

 In 2008, he played Denver, a bully-type bigger brother to Vaughn in Four Christmases.
 Favreau co-starred in 2009's Couples Retreat, a comedy chronicling four couples who partake in therapy sessions at a tropical island resort, which he wrote.
 The film saw him co-star with Vaughn again, while Kristin Davis played his wife.
 He voices the character Pre Vizsla, the leader of the Mandalorian Death Watch, in the animated series, Star Wars: The Clone Wars.
 In September 2009, he signed up to direct Cowboys & Aliens based on the graphic novel of the same name created by Scott Mitchell Rosenberg.
 The science fiction Western film was released in 2011, starring Daniel Craig and Harrison Ford, and is considered to be a financial disappointment, taking $174.8 million in box office receipts on a $163 million budget and received mixed reviews, with critics generally praising its acting while criticizing other aspects.

-In 2012, Favreau directed the pilot for the NBC show Revolution, and served as one of the show's executive producers, alongside J. J. Abrams.

-In 2013, Favreau directed an episode (Season 9, Episode 16) of another NBC hit The Office.

-In 2013, he filmed a pilot for a TV series based on the novel About a Boy, but set in San Francisco.
+In 2012, Favreau directed the pilot for the NBC show, Revolution, and served as one of the show's executive producers, alongside J. J. Abrams.
+In 2013, Favreau directed an episode (Season 9, Episode 16) of NBC's The Office.
+That same year he filmed a pilot for a TV series based on the novel About a Boy, but set in San Francisco.
 He also directed the Destiny trailer "The Law of the Jungle".